mh0taj/onlyoffice-redmine/README.md

 To install Enterprise Edition, follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-enterprise-index.aspx).

-## Installing Redmine ONLYOFFICE Integration Plugin
+## Installing ONLYOFFICE plugin for Redmine

 To install the plugin, you will need Redmine version 4.2 or higher, or version 5.0 or higher.
 It is also important to note that the plugin is compatible with Ruby version 2.7.2 or higher, or 3.0.0 or higher.
 We recommend using Redmine 5 along with Ruby 3.